statechannels/statechannels/readme.md

 to publish the packages to npm (you will need to be logged in with `npm login`), as well as pushing the version update to git.

+## Typescript doc comments

+These should adhere to the [TSDoc standard](https://github.com/Microsoft/tsdoc).
+You can try the [TSDoc playground](https://microsoft.github.io/tsdoc/).

+Doc comments will appear in our documentation at https://docs.statechannels.org.

 ## Community

 State Channels Forums: https://research.statechannels.org/